Siakam has 31 points, 12 boards, Raptors rout Hawks 139-109

 Hawks: Young had seven assists in the first.
 It’s the tenth time in his career that he’s had seven or more assists in a quarter.
 Seven of those 10 have come in first quarters. .
 Atlanta has scored 100 or more points in 28 consecutive games.

-Raptors: G Fred VanVleet was not available (sore back).
-Rookie center Christian Koloko made his first career start. .
-Toronto outscored Atlanta 43-10 in fast break points. .
+Raptors: Toronto outscored Atlanta 43-10 in fast break points. .
 Barnes had a season-high with eight assists. .
 F Otto Porter Jr. (personal reasons) was unavailable for the second straight game. .
 Former Raptors star Chris Bosh had 27 games with 20 or more points, 10 or more rebounds and five or more assists.

 FAMILY AFFAIR